-- 1. Open the file disk_out_ref.ex2, load all variables, eraption (see Exercise 2.4). - 2.
-Add the Clip filter 🕡 to disk_out_ref.ex2, Uncheck the Show Plane checkbox 🔽 Show Plane in the object inspector, and click Image Apply (like in Exercise 2.8).
-This will make it easier to see and manipulate the line we are plotting over. - Click on disk_out_ref.ex2 in the pipeline browser to make that the active object. - From the menu bar, select Filters → Data Analysis → Plot Over Line or apply the Plot Over Line filter using the quick launch (ctrl+space Win/Linux, alt+space Mac).
+- 1. Open the file disk\out\ref.ex2, load all variables, (see Exercise 2.4). - 2.
+Add the Clip filter (1) to disk\out\ref.ex2, Uncheck the Show Plane checkbox Show Plane in the object inspector, and click (1) (like in Exercise 2.8).
+This will make it easier to see and manipulate the line we are plotting over. - 3.
+Click on disk\out\ref.ex2 in the pipeline browser to make that the active object. - From the menu bar, select Filters → Data Analysis → Plot Over Line or apply the Plot Over Line filter using the quick launch (ctrl+space Win/Linux, alt+space Mac).

 In the active view you will see a line through your data with a ball at each end.
 If you move your mouse over either of these balls, you can drag the balls through the 3D view to place them.
 Notice that each time you move the balls some of the fields in the object inspector also change.
 You can also place the balls by hovering your mouse over the target location and hitting the p key.
 This will alternatively place each ball at the surface underneath the mouse cursor.
 This was the purpose of adding the clip filter: It allows us to easily add the endpoints to this plane.
 Note that placing the endpoints in this manner only works when rendering solid surfaces.
 It will not work with a volume rendered image.
 This representation is called a 3D widget because it is a GUI component that is manipulated in 3D space.
 There are many examples of 3D widgets in ParaView.
 This particular widget, the line widget, allows you to specify a line segment in space.
 Other widgets allow you to specify points or planes.

-- 5. Adjust the line so that it goes from the base of the disk straight up to the top of the mesh using the 3D widget manipulators, the p key shortcut, or the object inspector parameters. - 6.
+- 5. Adjust the line so that it goes from the base of the disk straight up to the top of the mesh using the 3D widget manipulators, the p key shortcut, or the object inspector parameters. - Image: State of the State o - 6.
 Once you have your line satisfactorily located, click the state button.

 There are several interactions you can do with the plot.
 Drag with the middle button up and down to zoom in and out.
 Drag with the right button to do a rubber band zoom.
 Drag with the left button to scroll the plot around.
-You can also use the reset camera command \aleph to restore the view to the full domain and range of the plot.
+You can also use the reset camera command $\aleph$ to restore the view to the full domain and range of the plot.